pathunstrom/makinggames/talk-notes-2018-pyohio/2-this_talk.md

 We'll cover player input.
 Then modeling and simulation.
 At the tail end of that section, we'll cover rendering and graphics.
+(very lightly)

 After we break from the details, we'll cover some organization.
-And finish up with some game libraries you can go try.
+And finish up with some game resources you can go checkout.